 Applies professional student services concepts.
 Provides varied student services to students, faculty, and department / school / college management.
 Works on moderately complex issues.
 Receives assistance on more complex issues.

-Under general direction of the Astronomy Department Manager, the incumbent provides Graduate Advising and administrative support for the Astronomy Department.
-Principal functional areas include; graduate admissions process, TA allocations, fellowship administration and coordination, astronomy graduate student advising and program support, seminar and colloquia coordination, general office coordination.
+Under general supervision of the Microbiology & Environmental Toxicology Department Manager, the incumbent provides Graduate Advising support for the department.
+Principal functional areas include; graduate admissions process, TA allocations, fellowship administration and coordination, and graduate student advising.

 No. of Positions: 1